MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/deploy-using-powershell-api.md

 $buildResponse | ConvertTo-Json -depth 5
 ```

+> [!Tip]
+> During development, shut off any unused or unhealthy regions to avoid VM core hour usage.
+Core hour usage begins during VM startup and continues until the VM is shut off.
+VMs in a region will not automatically be shut off unless the region's target standby servers reach 0, or a region is deleted.

+### Shutting down VMs
+There are three ways to shut down VMs
+1. Set a region's **target standby** to 0, this will shut down VMs for this region only.
+2. Delete a specific region from a build.
+3. Delete the whole build, this will shut down VMs across **all regions** for this build.

 ## List deployed builds

 To see a list of builds for your title, run the commands below.